-Youíll need to meet the admission requirements for the graduate school outlined in our catalog.
-In addition, youíll need to meet the following program requirements:
+You’ll need to meet the admission requirements for the graduate school outlined in our catalog.
+In addition, you’ll need to meet the following program requirements:

-This option requires 24 credit hours of approved course work and a thesis carrying six hours of credit (for a total of 30 credit hours).
-The student will normally take a minimum of six courses (18 credit hours in philosophy is required.
-Up to 6 credit hours in supporting fields may be selected by the student with the consent of the department.
-An oral examination is scheduled after completing the thesis.
+The student takes a total of 24 semester credit hours of approved course work and a thesis carrying six hours of credit (for a total of 30 credit hours).
+The student will normally take a minimum of six courses (18 credit hours) in philosophy.
+Up to six semester credit hours in supporting fields may be selected by the student with the consent of the department.
+An oral examination is scheduled after the completion of the thesis.

 The student takes a total of 36 semester credit hours.
-At least seven courses (21 credit hours being in the Department of Philosophy and Religion Studies.
-An additional 9 credit hours will be in a minor field outside the department.
-Another 6 credit hours may be used to complete further philosophical specialization, further study in supporting fields or internship opportunities that enhance the practice of philosophy.
+At least seven courses (21 credit hours) are to be in the Department of Philosophy and Religion Studies.
+An additional three courses (9 credit hours) are to be in a minor field outside of the department.
+An additional two courses (6 credit hours) may be used to satisfy further philosophical specialization, further study in supporting fields, and/or internship opportunities that enhance the practice of philosophy.

-A non-thesis oral comprehensive exam is conducted during the final semester of the student's coursework towards the Non-Thesis Option.
-Effectively satisfying the student's degree plan will be part of the evaluation for the non-thesis oral comprehensive examination, which may involve more than one faculty member from the department or minor field.
+A non-thesis oral comprehensive examination is conducted during the final semester of the student's coursework towards the Non-Thesis Option.
+Effectively satisfying the student's degree plan will be part of the evaluation for the non-thesis oral comprehensive examination, which may involve more than one faculty from the department or the student’s minor field.

 Detailed information about degree requirements is available at our website.